Tengyō no Ran: Causes of defeat

 The failure of the revolt seems to have been chiefly a result of organizational weakness.
 Masakado's lack of a retainership system meant that his coalition force of antigovernment landholders tended to fragment after initial successes had achieved the aims of the landholders, and the dispersal of his large force of cultivators to their agricultural pursuits left him exposed at a critical moment to the overwhelming alliance of hostile forces.
-(The Shomonki says hat Masakado's force, which had once numbered as many as six thousand, had been reduced to a thousand men.)
+(The Shomonki says that Masakado's force, which had once numbered as many as six thousand, had been reduced to a thousand men.)
 The imperial court's military response to the revolt may not have been as ineffective as it seems.
 The punitive expedition dispatched from the capital against Masakado arrived at the scene after his defeat, but its expected advent in the fighting presumably entered into the calculations of the contending sides.
 Hidesato participated in the fighting as an imperially appointed officer, holding one of the key titles recently created by the court as it reconstituted its military.
 Following the abandonment of the conscript-army system in the late eighth century and afterward, the statutory regime continued as before to rely for military strength on the richer and more powerful elements of rural society, asserting authority and control through a loose, evolving structure of ad hoc and permanent titles that deputized individual warriors to exercise force in defense of the regime or for the maintenance of public order.

 Aftermath

-The revolt of Masakado and the piracy of Fujiwara Sumitomo, that took place in the west at the same time, proved to be not as serious threats as the court imagined; but some key elements in the origins, prosecution, and suppression of the revolts were emblematic harbingers of the great historical changes that came during the following two and a half centuries.
+The revolt of Masakado and the piracy of Fujiwara Sumitomo, that took place in the west at the same time, proved to be not as serious threats as the court imagined; but some key elements in the origins, prosecution, and suppression of the revolts were emblematic harbingers of the great historical changes and tumult that came during the following two and a half centuries.
 The suppression of Masakado's revolt did not result in an assertion of court authority in the east.
 Rather, the revolt and its suppression confirmed the private wealth and military strength of the local leaders.
 Masakado and his principal opponents, Taira no Sadamori, Fujiwara no Hidesato, and Minamoto no Tsunemoto (the vice-governor of Musashi who brought the initial charge of rebellion against Masakado at court), were the ancestors of most of the important warrior leaders in the east during the remainder of the Heian period, and it was from the east that the decisive military power flowed in the fateful twelfth century.
 All four men were alike in being descendants of the highest strata of the court nobility (the imperial line and the Fujiwara clan).
 Their ancestors had received appointments in the ninth and tenth centuries to provincial or military posts in the east and had settled and prospered there after the terms of their offices had expired.
 On the other hand, their descendants will fight over supremacy in the whole of Japan during the Genpei War (1180-1185).